allegheny-college-cmpsc-580-spring-2025/course-materials/CODE_OF_CONDUCT.md

 Starting from `Week 2`, students will be required to write a short post annotating a single novel research article relevant to the course project on which they are currently working.
 Students in a group _may not_ use the same article, and must choose separate articles to annotate.
 Annotation posts:

-* must have the title of the article
+* must have the title of the article as the post title which
+  * features a correct citation included both in the post _and which_
+  * is contained in the `references.bib` file using `ACM` format
+* must feature a `250` work annotation which:
+  * describes how the researcher found the article
+  * establishes the authors' authority and credibility
+  * briefly summaries of the article's main point(s)
+  * describes of the relevance/value of the article to the project at-hand